 So blobs… Blobs are one side of a York Legacy 100 pound dumbbell.
 Take a hacksaw or a torch and cut one side off at the handle.
 Why?!
 It’s 50 pounds of bulky, awkward steel that you lift with one hand in repetitions.
 It’s not as easy as it sounds.
 To learn more about blobs, check out the guys over at Diesel Crew; they’re all about the super-human grip.

 If you are interested in making a blob, Amazon sells the Legacy Dumbbells.
-Unfortunately for a project that involves one half of a single dumbbell, these are sold in pairs.
-Maybe a buddy wants one too and you can go halfsies.
+Unfortunately, for a project that involves one half of a single dumbbell, you will end up with an extra blob and an extra dumbbell.
+Maybe a buddy wants one too and you can go halfsies?

 Rogue has a huge selection of grip strengthening equipment; too much to have listed it all here.
 If you’re serious about building those forearms, click on the picture below to see more gear.